Code-Institute-Submissions/strasse34-pp5/README.md

 ### Images

-- The image for event posted were taken from [Pexels](https://www.pexels.com/)
 - The image for no results and upload were taken from Code Institute walkthrough project [Moments](https://github.com/Code-Institute-Solutions/moments)
 - The car images for posts were taken from different free picture services like Pinterest [Pinterest](https://www.pinterest.de/) and [Pixby](https://pixabay.com/)